An algorithm for random signed 3-SAT with Intervals: An algorithm for random 3-iSAT

 If, during a run of the inner loop, a situation is reached in which it is probable that an empty clause will be created, it backtracks.
 This happens when the following \textit{fatality} is suffered: The current variable occurs in another red clause, other than the one serviced.
 If that happens, there is a $\nfrac13$ probability that the two intervals occurring in the two red clauses are disjoint~\cite{Scheinerman88}, so that creating an empty clause is inevitable.

 For this situation, the inner loop maintains a rooted tree $G$ of decisions it has taken so far.
-The nodes of the tree correspond to variables to which tentative values have been assigned, with the root being the free variable with which the run of the inner loop was initialized.
-The edges correspond to clauses.
-The fatality entails that a circle is closed.
-If that happens the values of the variables along the paths from the root to serviced literal are changed.
+The nodes of the tree correspond to variables to which tentative values have been assigned and those which occur in the unexposed part of red or blue $2$-clauses.
+The root of the tree is the free variable with which the run of the inner loop was initialized.
+The edges correspond to $2$-clauses.
+For every $2$-clause in which the current variable of an iteration occurs, the unexposed variable is added as a node and an edge is added connecting the current variable with this new node.
+Doing so in every iteration constructs a tree.
+If the current variable of an iteration occurs in two red clauses, then this implies that a cycle is closed in $G$, because there must exist two paths from $\avar_0$ to the current variable.
+The tree $G$ is in detail defined in the algorithm.
+If a fatality occurs, the values of the variables along the paths from the root to the serviced literal are changed so that all $2$-clauses along the path are fulfilled and only one red clause remains which is satisfied.
 Then, all other tentative values are made permanent, and the inner loop is restarted with the new formula, but this time without a free variable in the initialization.
-We refer as \textit{Phase~I} to the run of the inner loop before a repair occurs (or if no repair occurs), and as \textit{Phase~II} to the run of the inner loop after a repair has been performed.
+We call \textit{Phase~I} the run of the inner loop before a repair occurs (or if no repair occurs), and as \textit{Phase~II} to the run of the inner loop after a repair has been performed.
 In Phase~II, no further repair is attempted.
-Instead, if fatalities occur, the inner loop takes a \textit{Zen} approach, and just moves on (it ``goes Zen'').
+Instead, if fatalities occur, the inner loop just moves on (without repair).
 In Phase~I, if a fatality occurs, there's the possibility that a repair is not possible.
-In this case, too, the inner loop ``goes Zen''.
+In this case, too, the inner loop just moves on without repair.
+In order to be able to refer to these situations in the proofs, we indicate these positions in the code by the pseudo-command \hurz.

 After all red clauses have been dealt with in either Phase~I or Phase~II, the tentative values are made permanent, and control is returned to the outer loop, which selects another free variable, and so on.